rajannpatel/ubuntupbx/README.md

     > Enter same passphrase again:
     > ```

-14. The following cloud-init output indicates a reboot will be performed if a reboot is required after updating
+14. This line indicates security patches were applied, and a reboot is required

     > ```text
     > 2023-08-20 17:30:04,721 - cc_package_update_upgrade_install.py[WARNING]: Rebooting after upgrade or install per /var/run/reboot-required
     > ```

-15. In the event of a reboot, re-run the tail command to continue observing the progress of the installation; otherwise skip this step:
+    In the event of a reboot, re-run the tail command to continue observing the progress of the installation; otherwise skip this step:

     ```bash
     gcloud compute ssh pbx --zone $ZONE --command "tail -f /var/log/cloud-init-output.log"
     ```

-16. Press <kbd>CTRL</kbd> + <kbd>C</kbd> to terminate the tail process when it stops producing new output, and prints a `finished at` line:
+15. When cloud-init prints this `finished at` line, press <kbd>CTRL</kbd> + <kbd>C</kbd> to terminate the tail process.

     > ```text
     > Cloud-init v.
 24.1.3-0ubuntu3.3 finished at Thu, 20 Jun 2024 03:53:16 +0000.
 Datasource DataSourceGCELocal.
 Up 666.00 seconds
     > ```

-17. Visit the PBX external IP to finalize the configuration of FreePBX and set up your Trunks and Extensions.
+17. Access the web portal to set up Trunks and Extensions

-    -  These commands will print the hostname and IP for your VM as a hyperlink, <kbd>CTRL</kbd> click the link to open:
+    -  These commands will print the web portal links in the terminal
+    -  <kbd>CTRL</kbd> click the link to open

     ```bash
     dig +short -x $(gcloud compute addresses describe pbx-external-ip --region=$REGION --format='get(address)') | sed 's/\.$//; s/^/http:\/\//'